-Doing interval exercise, in which you alternate short bursts of intense effort with easier recovery periods, not only helps you lose weight (and keep it off for the long haul), but it also strengthens your heart and lungs, reduces bad LDL cholesterol, and helps your body control swings in blood sugar.
+Doing interval exercise, in which you alternate short bursts of intense effort with easier recovery periods, not only helps you lose weight (and keep it off for the long haul), but it also strengthens your heart and lungs, helps reduce bad LDL cholesterol, and helps your body control swings in blood sugar.
 Dr. Arthur Agatston, creator of the South Beach Diet, recommends a minimum of 20 minutes of interval exercise — like interval walking — every other day.

 Don’t worry if you’d rather hit the gym (or work out in your home) than head outdoors.
 You can do your interval-training program on a treadmill, a stationary bike, or an elliptical machine by following the intensity levels described here.